 For more information, Check out the links below!

 Addiction can be a scary word, but we all must know what the road to addiction looks like to intervene as soon as possible: Review the chart above.
-Contact the Choices Counselor, Mrs.Sam Scharff, at email@example.com if you have questions or concerns about what addiction may look like in someone you love.
+Contact the Choices Counselor, Ms. Mary Secrest, at firstname.lastname@example.org if you have questions or concerns about what addiction may look like in someone you love.

 Click here for the May 2017 Choices Handout: How to Prevent High Risk Behavior Over the Summer